Magic happens when fruit meets flame.

 Just about any fruits can go on the grill as long as they are fairly firm and not overripe.
 Peaches, melons, pineapple, pears, avocado, tomatoes, bananas, and figs are just some of the fresh fruits that will hold their shape over the coals.

-Recipe shown: Grilled Peaches and Cream
+Try this recipe: Grilled Peaches and Cream

 2. Go Big